Generalized Helmholtz conditions for non-conservative Lagrangian systems: The homogeneous case

 From the above formula we can express the Lagrange differential as follows

-From the two formulae \eqref{dsl1} and \eqref{dsl2} it follows that $\delta_SL=\sigma$ and hence the spray $S$ is of Finslerian type with covariant force field $\sigma$. \end{proof} From Theorem \ref{thm5}, in the particular case when $\sigma=0$, we obtain the following corollary that provides a characterization of the Finsler metrizability problem in terms of a semi-basic $1$-homogeneous $1$-form. \begin{cor} A spray $S$ is Finsler metrizable if and only if there exists a semi-basic $1$-form $\theta\in \Lambda^1(T_0M)$ that satisfies the following sets of conditions \begin{itemize} \item[FMA)] $d\theta$ is a symplectic form, $i_S\theta>0$; \item[FMD)] $d_J\theta=0$, $\nabla d_v\theta=0$, ${\mathcal L}_{\mathbb C}\theta=\theta.$ \end{itemize} \end{cor} The first two differential conditions, $\textrm{FMD}$, for Finsler metrizability, represent the two Helmholtz conditions $H_1$ and $H_3$ of Corollary \ref{cor1}.
-As we have seen in the proof of Theorem \ref{thm5}, these two conditions plus the homogeneity condition ${\mathcal L}_{\mathbb C}\theta=\theta$ assure the existence of a $2$-homogeneous Lagrangian $L=i_S\theta/2$ such that $\delta_SL=0$.
-The algebraic conditions $\textrm{FMA}$ assure that the Lagrangian $L$ is regular and it can be written as $L=F^2$, for a Finsler function $F$.
+From the two formulae \eqref{dsl1} and \eqref{dsl2} it follows that $\delta_SL=\sigma$ and hence the spray $S$ is of Finslerian type with covariant force field $\sigma$. \end{proof} When $\sigma=0$, Theorem \ref{thm5} reduces to \cite[Lemma 3.4]{Prince08} and \cite[Theorem 3.4]{Rossi14}, where it has been shown that the Helmholtz condition which involves the Jacobi endomorphism is a consequence of the other Helmholtz conditions.

-Another characterization for the Finsler metrizability problem has been obtained by Muzsnay in \cite{Muzsnay06}.
-More exactly, in \cite[Theorem 1]{Muzsnay06}, Muzsnay has shown that a spray $S$ is Finsler metrizable if and only if there exists a $2$-homogeneous regular Lagrangian $L$ that satisfies the condition $d_hL=0$.
-In the next theorem we provide a similar result in the general context of a $p$-homogenous force field, with $p>1$.
+From Theorem \ref{thm5}, in the particular case when $\sigma=0$, we obtain the following corollary that provides a characterization of the Finsler metrizability problem in terms of a semi-basic, $1$-homogeneous, $1$-form. \begin{cor} A spray $S$ is Finsler metrizable if and only if there exists a semi-basic $1$-form $\theta\in \Lambda^1(T_0M)$ that satisfies the following sets of conditions \begin{itemize} \item[(FMA)] $d\theta$ is a symplectic form, $i_S\theta>0$; \item[(FMD)] $d_J\theta=0$, $\nabla d_v\theta=0$, ${\mathcal L}_{\mathbb C}\theta=\theta.$ \end{itemize} \end{cor} The first two differential conditions, $(\textrm{FMD})$, for Finsler metrizability, represent the two Helmholtz conditions $(H_1)$ and $(H_3)$ of Corollary \ref{cor1}.